typed-ember/glint/README.md

 #### Component Signatures

-While Glimmer components accept `Args` as a type parameter, and Ember components accept no type parameters at all, the Glint version of each accepts `Signature`, which contains types for `Args` and `Yields`.
+While Glimmer components accept `Args` as a type parameter, and Ember components accept no type parameters at all, the Glint version of each accepts `Signature`, which contains types for `Element`, `Args` and `Yields`.
+These three fields behave in the same way as they do for GlimmerX components, detailed above in that [Component Signatures](#component-signatures) section.

 ```ts
 // app/components/super-table.ts